 Literary MagNet chronicles the start-ups and closures, successes and failures, anniversaries and accolades, changes of editorship and special issues—in short, the news and trends—of literary magazines in America.
 This issue's MagNet features MAKE: A Chicago Literary Magazine, Tin House, Bellevue Literary Review, and Harvard Review.

-A poet discusses five journals that published poems from his second collection, Pardon My Heart.
+A poet discusses four journals that published poems from her second collection, Instruments of the True Measure.

 Emily Nemens on her new role at the storied magazine, her editing process, and her plans for future issues.

 An author seeks advice from an agent and an Authors Guild representative about what to know before signing a contract—and how to identify and address questionable terms.

 More than a dozen writers and editors offer insight on how literary journals can effectively develop and maintain inclusive publishing practices to open the door to diverse readers and writers.

 With the rise of platforms like Submittable, it’s easier than ever for writers to submit work to magazines—but the slush piles keep getting bigger.

 An essayist discusses five journals that published work from her debut collection, Tonight I’m Someone Else.